Tascurator/tascurator-documents/docs/docs/modeling.md

 ### Task

-- A specific work or activity that tenants are responsible for performing.
+A specific work or activity that tenants are responsible for performing.

-### taskId
+### taskId (Identifier)

-- TaskId is the UUID
+The TaskId is a UUID

-- Constraints:

 ### title

+The title is a name of the task

+Constraints:

+- at least 1 character
+- less than 20 characters
-- The owner can set a title as they prefer.
-This title can be modified at any time.
+- can be modified at any time

-- Constraints:
-  - It must be between 1 and 20 characters in length.

 ### description

-- The owner can provide details for the task.
-The description must be between 10 and 120 characters.
-This description can be modified at any time.
+The `Landlord` can provide details for a task.

-- Constraints:
+Constraints:

-  - It must be between 1 and 20 characters in length.
+- at least 10 characters
+- less than 1000 characters
+- can be modified at any time
+- should be related to category
+- can use bold, italic, and a bulleted or numbered list

 ## Tenant - テナント